sarink/mercury/README.md

 - Rails admin integration for those more advanced tasks
 - Built in authentication through devise
 - Drag n drop image asset gallery + uploader
+- Auatomatically adds an "edit page" link at the bottom of your application.html

 install